Melanomas can begin on normal skin or in existing moles.

 A new mole or changes in a mole—such as enlargement (especially with an irregular border), darkening, inflammation, spotty color changes, bleeding, itching, tenderness, and pain—are warning signs of possible melanoma and so are the ABCDEs of melanoma The ABCDEs of Melanoma .
 If these or other findings lead doctors to suspect melanoma, they do a biopsy.

 For the biopsy Biopsy Doctors can identify many skin disorders simply by looking at the skin.
 A full skin examination includes examination of the scalp, nails, and mucous membranes.
 Sometimes the doctor uses a hand-held... read more , doctors remove the entire growth if it is small or only part of it if it is large.
 They then examine the sample under a microscope to determine whether the growth is a melanoma and, if so, whether all the cancer has been removed.
 If the biopsy shows that the growth is a melanoma and the growth has not been completely removed, it is then completely removed.
+A growth that is a melanoma is often tested for genetic mutations because results may further help doctors determine treatment.

 Most darkly pigmented growths that are removed for biopsy are not melanoma but, rather, simple moles Moles Moles are small, usually dark, skin growths that develop from pigment-producing cells in the skin (melanocytes).
 Most people have some moles, but the tendency to develop atypical moles is sometimes... read more .
 Nonetheless, removing even many harmless moles is preferable to allowing a single cancer to grow.
 Some growths are neither simple moles nor melanomas, but something in between.
 These growths, called atypical moles Atypical moles Moles are small, usually dark, skin growths that develop from pigment-producing cells in the skin (melanocytes).
 Most people have some moles, but the tendency to develop atypical moles is sometimes... read more (dysplastic nevi), sometimes turn into melanoma later.